smart-swimmingpool/website/content/docs/getting-started/_index.md

 {{< figure library="true" src="schema-environment-smart-pool.png"
     title="Example Environment" lightbox="true" >}}

+## Basic Requirements

+- Swimming pool with sand filter system
+- Heating circuit with heat exchanger that can be switched on via a pump
+- Solar heat storage tank with additional heating circuit for the pool

+## Preparations

+If a heating circuit is prepared via a heat exchanger, the implementation of the smart control of the pool can be started.

+The heart of the system is the [Pool Controller]({{{< ref "../pool-controller" >}}).
+This is responsible for the central control of:

+- Circulation period for cleaning by means of a sand filter system
+- Switching on the heating circuit for warming up the pool water
+- Reporting of statuses and current temperatures for integration into Smart Home Server solutions

+The [pool controller]({{{{{< ref "../pool-controller" >}}) supports the MQTT based protocol [Homie](https://homieiot.github.io/) for communication with other smart home systems and thus offers easy integration into [openHAB]({{{{{< ref "../openhab-configuration" >}}).
+Using the configuration for the openHAB-Server presented here, the pool controller can be quickly and easily controlled and configured.

 ## History

+🏊 Smart Swimming Pool is based on the
+[first project](https://github.com/stritti/smart-swimming-pool)
-Version 2 of the 🏊 Smart Swimming Pool is based on the [first project](https://github.com/stritti/smart-swimming-pool) which is not yet modular and had implemented the control logic within openHAB rules.
+which was not yet modular and had implemented the control logic within openHAB rules.

-This version was in use in __Summer 2018__ and showed some weaknesses:
+The first version was in use in __Summer 2018__ and showed some weaknesses:

-- Controlling the pumps via 433MHz socket switches was not reliable, because there were no confirmation and the status was so unknown.
+- Controlling the pumps via 433 MHz socket switches was not reliable, because there were no confirmation and the status was unknown.
-- The switching logic was implemented as rules on the openHAB server.
+- The switching logic was implemented in rules on the openHAB server.
-  This led to problems, if the WLAN does not work reliably.
+  This led to problems, if the WiFi does not work reliably.
 - The MQTT messages had a proprietary message format.

-From the experience of the summer of 2018 resulted this second version of the 🏊 Smart Swimming Pool.
+From the experience of the summer of 2018 resulted this revised version of the 🏊 Smart Swimming Pool: modular, resiliant using standards.